The Unified Namespace (UNS) in Manufacturing

 2. A central location for sharing and managing factory data (single source of truth), regardless of source, protocol or format

-3. Improved data integration and interoperability across departments, processes, systems and technologies
+3. Interoperability across departments, processes, systems and technologies

 4. Improved data accessibility and transparency for all users